Engal Thanga Raja: Cast

+Production

+The film was launched at Vijaya Studios and a song was recorded on the same day.
+The songs were filmed at Ooty.
+Boopathi Raja, son of film's screenwriter Balamurugan portrayed the younger version of Ganesan's character.

 Soundtrack

-The music was composed by K. V. Mahadevan.
+The music was composed by K. V. Mahadevan, with lyrics by Kannadasan.
+The song "Iravukkum Pagalukkum" became hugely popular.

 Reception

 Kanthan of Kalki said the story was being driven by Janaki.
 The film ran for over 100 days in theatres.